shahian/Event-Driven_Microservices_SpringBoot_Kafka/README.md

 ## Overall Functionality

 The `OrderProducer` class abstracts away the complexity of interacting with Kafka, simplifying the process of producing messages within the event-driven architecture.
 Its encapsulation of Kafka-related functionalities allows other components to seamlessly send order events without the need for detailed Kafka-specific implementation.

+# Configuration Explanation

+## Application Server Port
+- `server.port=8080`: Specifies the port on which the application server will listen for incoming HTTP requests.
+In this case, it is configured to use port 8080.

+## Kafka Producer Configuration
+- `spring.kafka.producer.bootstrap-servers=localhost:9092`: Defines the list of Kafka brokers to which the Kafka producer will connect.
+Here, it specifies that the broker is running locally on port 9092.
+- `spring.kafka.producer.key-serializer=org.apache.kafka.common.serialization.StringSerializer`: Specifies the serializer to use for serializing the keys of Kafka producer records.
+In this case, it uses the StringSerializer provided by Apache Kafka.
+- `spring.kafka.producer.value-serializer=org.springframework.kafka.support.serializer.JsonSerializer`: Specifies the serializer to use for serializing the values of Kafka producer records.
+Here, it uses the JsonSerializer provided by Spring Kafka, which can serialize Java objects to JSON format.

+## Kafka Topic Name
+- `spring.kafka.topic.name=order_topics`: Sets the name of the Kafka topic to which the producer will publish messages.
+In this case, it is configured to use a topic named "order_topics".
 ## stock-service
 - **Java version:** 11
 - **Dependencies:** Spring Boot starter, Spring Kafka, base-domains